 In this article, we’ll break down the difference between diamond shape and diamond cut.
 We’ll also explore how diamond cuts are graded and answer the burning question, what is the most expensive diamond cut?
 Read on to find out.

 What Is Diamond Cut and Why Does it Matter?

 While the terms diamond cut and diamond shape are often used interchangeably, they’re actually two different things.
 The shape of a diamond refers to the stone’s outline or external figure.
-Princess cut diamond, round brilliant cut diamond, and Asscher cut diamond are all examples of different diamond shapes.
+Princess cut diamond, round brilliant cut diamond, radiant cut diamond, and Asscher cut diamond are all examples of different diamond shapes.
 Diamond cut, on the other hand, represents a diamond’s facets, symmetry, reflective qualities, and dimensions.
 The quality of diamond cut has a direct impact on the way that a diamond looks, from its brilliance to its fire.

 How Is Diamond Cut Graded?

-The Gemological Institute of America(GIA) assigns each diamond a cut grade from one of the four following categories: Excellent, Very Good, Good, Fair & Poor.
+The Gemological Institute of America(GIA) assigns each a diamond cut grade from one of the four following categories: Excellent, Very Good, Good, Fair & Poor.
 Not only does a stone’s cut quality impact its light performance, it also affects its price.

 What Other Factors Affect Price?

 All diamonds are graded according to the 4Cs of diamond quality – cut, carat, color, and clarity.
 However, these are not the only factors that can impact a diamond engagement ring’s overall price tag.
 Things like manufacturing costs, the stone’s face-up size, and its durability will also play a role in the final cost of a diamond.

 The most expensive diamond cut is the round brilliant because it wastes the highest amount of rough stone – around 60% on average – during the cutting process.
 This large quantity of discarded material means that consumers will pay for a larger stone than they end up with to help cover costs.